Home

 Barack Obama's Mother

-Barack Obama was a relative unknown when, as a first-term Senator, he announced his bid for the Presidency of the United States.
+Barack Obama's mother has been a subject of considerable interest ever since, as a relatively unknown first-term Senator, he announced his bid for the Presidency of the United States.
 Since that time, journalists have searched three continents to provide voters with answers to the question "Who is Barack Obama?"

 In a well-researched article published in Time, Amanda Ripley explains, "In most elections, the deceased mother of a candidate in the primaries is not the subject of a magazine profile.
 But Ann Soetoro was not like most mothers."

-Obama's mother died in 1995, at age 52, of ovarian and uterine cancer.
+Barack Obama's mother died in Hawaii in 1995, at age 52, of ovarian and uterine cancer.
+Her son, the future president, was not there.

 As you ponder the question, ""Who is Barack Obama?" reflect on the remarkable woman who was his mother.